 It’s important that you pick a footwear that has lace-up fastenings which ensure that your feet are firmly held in place.
 This feature prevents your feet from suffering from blisters and other sores.

-The lining of the shoes should also be considered in your decision-making.
+The lining should also be considered in your decision-making.
 Make sure it is smooth and without round and prominent stitching inside.

 As for the sole, check if it’s tough enough to last and provide you with long and reliable service.